The Barbie Diaries: Plot

-Tia and Courtney discover that it is Kevin that has been leaving Barbie the love notes, not Todd.
-They pressure him to tell her but he refuses.
+Tia and Courtney discover that it is Kevin who has been leaving Barbie the love notes, not Todd.
+They pressure him to tell her, but he refuses.
 Dawn and Reagan find out that Barbie only befriended them because of her story and stop hanging out with her.
 They tell Raquelle.
-Soon, Raquelle steals Barbie's magic bracelet.
+Soon, Raquelle steals Barbie's magic bracelet, leaving her unable to use the diary anymore.
 Tia and Courtney watch footage of the story, and they discover that Barbie has told them a secret about Tia.
 They confront her and let her know that they no longer want to be friends with her.
 The night of the story, Barbie apologizes to her friends and chooses to instead showcase Kevin's film clips depicting a paperclip chain attacking his eBook.
 Out of shame, Barbie refuses to go to the dance.
 On the night of the dance, her friends arrive and tell her that she has to perform with them, giving her the dress that they put on hold for her at the mall.

 Still worried as she has no bracelet, Kevin takes one of his guitar strings and loops it around her wrist.
 Barbie points out that it is a "stupid piece of bent metal" until she realizes that is what her bracelet was.
 The girls rock the concert with Courtney finally able to do a drum stick maneuver that she couldn't do before.
 While dancing with Todd she asks him about the notes in her locker but he denies knowing about any notes.
 Confused, Barbie thinks back to other people who were in the places the notes had said.
 Realizing that it was Kevin all along, Barbie leaves in the middle of the dance and goes over to Kevin.
 Kevin gives her back the charm bracelet that he found on the ground.
 She apologizes for never realizing, but points out that the bizarre rhyming in the notes was a giveaway.
 The two dance together and become a couple.
 At the end, Barbie and Kevin watch a movie while eating ziti as Kevin asked.